benbalter/benbalter.github.com/_posts/2011-08-29-wp-document-revisions-document-management-version-control-wordpress.md

 * **State Change Notification** - how to use document API to allow users to receive notification whenever documents change workflow state
 * **Bulk Import** - how to batch import a directory (or other list) of files as documents
 * **file type Taxonomy** - Adds support to filter by file type
-* **Track Changes** - Auto-generates and appends revision summaries for changes to taxonomies, title, and visibility
+* **Track Changes** - Autogenerates and appends revision summaries for changes to taxonomies, title, and visibility
 * **Remove Workflow States** - Completely removes Workflow state taxonomy backend and UI
-* **Change Tracker** - Auto-generates and appends revision summaries for changes to taxonomies, title, and visibility
+* **Change Tracker** - Autogenerates and appends revision summaries for changes to taxonomies, title, and visibility

 ### Translations